The Talmud describes the story of Ĥanuka, which occurred during the Second Temple era, in a brief passage:

-The Sages established many more holidays for the Jews during the Second Temple era, to thank God and rejoice over the salvations He performed for Israel.
-They are all mentioned in an ancient scroll called Megillat Ta’anit.
-Many of these holidays commemorate the victories of the Hasmoneans, like “Nicanor Day” – the 13th of Adar – on which the Hasmoneans defeated a large Greek army and killed their commander, Nicanor.
-On the 14th of Sivan, they conquered Caesarea.
-On the 22nd of Elul, they killed the apostates who refused to repent.
-On the 23rd of Mar-Cheshvan, the Hasmoneans destroyed the brothel that the Greeks had built near the Holy Temple.
-On the 25th of the same month, they conquered Samaria and began settling it1.
+The Sages established many holidays during the Second Temple era, to thank God and rejoice over the salvations He performed for Israel.
+These holidays are all mentioned in Megilat Ta’anit.
+Many of these holidays commemorate the victories of the Hasmoneans: 13 Adar was “Nicanor Day,” when the Hasmoneans defeated a large Greek army and killed their commander, Nicanor; 14 Sivan was the day they conquered Caesarea; 22 Elul, when the Hasmoneans killed the apostates who refused to repent; 23 Marĥeshvan, when the Hasmoneans destroyed the brothel that the Greeks had built near the Holy Temple; and 25 Marĥeshvan, when they conquered Samaria and began settling it.

-However, the halachic authorities determined that the holidays enumerated in Megillat Ta’anit were annulled after the destruction of the Second Temple (Shulchan Aruch, Orach Chayim 573:1).
-After all, once the Temple was destroyed, all the good things that happened on these days faded away and there was no longer any reason to celebrate them.
-It is even permissible to fast and deliver eulogies on these days.
-Chanukah is the only holiday that retained its special status and remains in effect throughout the generations.
-The Sages explain that this is because of the special miracle that took place with the oil-flask and the mitzvah of lighting the candles that the Rabbis enacted to publicize the miracle.
-And since we already keep the mitzvah of lighting the Chanukah candles, we also preserve the other aspects of the holiday: we insert Al HaNissim into our prayers, recite Hallel to praise and thank God for saving His nation, and refrain from fasting and delivering eulogies throughout the holiday (see Rosh HaShanah 18b, with Rashi and Ritva).
+However, after the destruction of the Second Temple, the Sages abolished Megilat Ta’anit (sa 573:1) because all of the wonderful things that happened on those days were no longer relevant and thus no longer constituted a reason to rejoice.
+One may even fast and deliver eulogies on these days.
+Only Ĥanuka remains of all those day, as the Sages explain, because of the unique miracle of the oil that it commemorates and the mitzva of lighting Ĥanuka candles that the Sages enacted to publicize the miracle.
+And since we already observe the mitzva of lighting the Ĥanuka candles, we also preserve the other aspects of the holiday: we thank God by inserting Al Ha-nisim into our prayers; we praise God for saving His people by reciting Hallel; and we refrain from fasting and eulogizing throughout the holiday (see rh 18b; Rashi and Ritva ad loc.).

-In order to better understand the significance of Chanukah and the miracle of the oil-flask – the only remnants of all the holidays that existed during the Second Temple era – we must elaborate a bit on the events that occurred in those days and explain their meaning.
+In order to understand better the significance of Ĥanuka and the miracle of the oil – the only remnants of all the holidays that existed during the Second Temple era – we must elaborate a bit on the events of those days and their meaning.